 Control before customs clearance

-(a) a report containing the results of sampling and analysis,
+(a) a report with the results of sampling and analysis,

 (b) a certificate in accordance with the model set out in Annex II.